smosh002/ucr-cs100/README.md

 --- | --- | ---
 lecturer | Mike Izbicki | Tuesdays, 12:40-2PM
 teaching assistant | Busra Celikkaya | Fridays, 12:30-2:30PM
+slim slam
 **IMPORTANT:**
 If you want to contact the instructors about the course, you should report an issue via github.
 We will talk about how to do this in class.
-This is a system similar to the piazza system you may already be familiar with, but it is more popular for open source software development.
+This is a system similar to the piazza system you may already be familiar with, but it is more popular for open source software development. poop
 ### course schedules

-Our lectures will roughly follow this schedule.
+Our lectures will follow this schedule.
 You should do the required readings before class.
 I will occasionally have unscheduled quizzes to ensure you are doing the reading.